twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **A/B Testing** – Contains two options to set the variant.
 * **Font Log** – Displays a log for each font.
 * **Disable garbage collector**
-* **Increase Font Size** – Displays information about the current font in the system.
+* **Increase Font Size** – Displays information about the current font in the system with the size.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
 * **Font Tester Action**
 * **Boink!** – Exit the program without any confirmation messages.